spaghetti-n5/VW-project/README.md

 ### Github setup

-Branch protection is setup to avoid merging if the CI checks are failing
+- Branch protection is setup to avoid merging if the CI checks are failing
+- Merge is only allowed by Pull Requests

 ## AI Tool Usage